SHDSecOps/DFIR/README.md

 They are by no means perfect, since are not software developer - but they worked for us at least once.
 We tried to make them as readable as we could.

 # Principles
 While developing there were some principles:
+- Cleartext language
+  - no compiled stuff if possible
-- cleartext language - so no compiled stuff.
-Sometimes you only can copy/paste stuff via text
+  - Sometimes you only can copy/paste stuff via text to the victim
 - function > form
 - a dummy needs do work with this

 *If you have any suggestions or tips - contact us SHDSecOps@shd-online.de.*

 # Content
 ### Decode-PSEventlogCommands
 Searches for encoded command exections in a Powershell Operational Eventlog and tries to decode it
 ### Export-EventlogToCsv